ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 This example also uses the linkset format {{!RFC9264}}, listing the API endpoints in an array of bookmarks.
-Each link shares the same context anchor (the well-known URI of the API Catalog) and "item"
+Each link shares the same context anchor (the well-known URI of the API catalog) and "item"
 {{!RFC9264}} link relation (to indicate they are an item in the catalog).
 The intent is that by following a bookmark link, a machine-client can discover the purpose and usage policy for each